Guide price

 About this property

-• Charming Grade II listed Duke of Bedford cottage full of original character features
+• Grade II listed Duke of Bedford cottage

-Nestled just a short stroll from Tavistock’s bustling town centre and the tranquil surroundings of Meadowlands Park, this delightful Grade II listed Duke of Bedford cottage offers the perfect blend of charm, convenience, and character.
-Positioned close to supermarkets, public transport links, and local amenities, it presents an ideal opportunity for those seeking a unique and historic home in one of Devon’s most desirable locations.
+Nestled just a short stroll from Tavistock’s vibrant town centre and the peaceful surroundings of Meadowlands Park, this charming Grade II listed Duke of Bedford cottage offers a wonderful blend of character, convenience, and period charm.
+Ideally positioned close to supermarkets, public transport links, and a range of local amenities, it presents a rare opportunity to acquire a distinctive home in one of Devon’s most sought-after locations.

-The main garden lies to the front, mainly laid to lawn with a patio seating area, ideal for enjoying sunny afternoons.
-To the rear, a private courtyard features a stone outbuilding currently used for storage.
-Subject to the necessary planning permissions (STPP), this space could be transformed into a home office, studio, or hobby room, offering great flexibility for modern living.
+Outside, the principal garden is situated to the front of the property and is mainly laid to lawn, with a patio seating area perfect for relaxing and enjoying sunny afternoons.
+To the rear, a private courtyard incorporates a useful stone outbuilding currently utilised for storage.
+Subject to the necessary planning permissions, this versatile space could potentially be converted into a home office, studio, or hobby room, providing excellent flexibility for modern lifestyles.

-Please note: There is a right of way across both the front and rear of the row of cottages.
+Please note that there is a right of way across both the front and rear of the terrace.

 This well-positioned property enjoys a highly convenient location within easy, level walking distance of a variety of everyday amenities.
 Local schools, a convenience store, petrol station, several supermarkets, nearby bus stops, and the popular Meadowlands Leisure Centre are all close by.
 The much-loved local park, The Meadows, provides a scenic riverside walk along the Tavy, leading directly to Tavistock’s vibrant town centre.